maxshuang/maxshuang.github.io/_posts/Ongoing/translate/Algorithm-Graph.md

 void relax_all(const Digraph &g, const std::vector<int> &vs) {
     int st = 0;
-    // skip precedence vertices to src_
+    // skip precedence vertice to src_
     // they are all unreachable
     for (; st < (int)vs.size(); ++st)
     {